Subjunctive mood: Romanian

-Romanian is part of the Balkan Sprachbund and as such uses the subjunctive (conjunctiv) more extensively than other Romance languages.
-The subjunctive forms always include the conjunction să, which within these verbal forms plays the role of a morphological structural element.
+Romanian is part of the Balkan Sprachbund and, as such, uses the subjunctive (conjunctiv) more extensively than other Romance languages.
+The subjunctive forms always include the conjunction să, which plays the role of a morphological structural element within these verbal forms.
 The subjunctive has two tenses: the past tense and the present tense.
 It is usually used in subordinate clauses.